 Rate: 3.0 L/ha

-Comments: Boom spray application using 150 L water/ha.
+Comments: Spray using 150 L water/ha.
 Apply July to December.

 Withholding period: Spot spray: Do NOT graze or cut for stock feed for at least 14 days.
 Blanket spray: Do NOT graze, or cut for stock feed for at least 4 months.
 If stock are grazed in treated areas after required time has passed, remove stock from treated areas and do NOT slaughter or milk for human consumption until they have been on clean feed for at least 14 days.